 Gulshan Khan is an independent South African photographer based in Johannesburg.

 Currently a stringer for Agence France Presse (AFP), she was the first African woman to be hired by the agency.
-Her work has been published in numerous publications, including The New York Times, The Washington Post, New Frame, The Guardian, Al Jazeera, Le Monde, The Financial Times, El Pais, The Wall Street Journal, among others.
-Gulshan has worked with various NGO’s including the UNFPA and the African Women's Development Fund.
+Her work has been published in the The New York Times, The Washington Post, New Frame, The Guardian, Al Jazeera, Le Monde, The Financial Times, El Pais, The Wall Street Journal, among others.
+Gulshan has worked with various NGO’s including the United Nations Population Fund (UNFPA) and the African Women's Development Fund.

 While working on multiple projects, Gulshan has slowly been developing a long term project about her community of contemporary Muslims in South Africa.
 This personal documentation aims to engage with ideas of how faith is something that we carry with us even when we cannot carry anything else.
 It speaks to ideas of (re-)establishment of communities around acts and spaces of worship and prayer, and the transformations of physical and social landscapes through faith, with a special interest in the perspective of women.